|

 The rear frame stretcher in the machine shop at Boston Lodge.

-Once this is complete we'll be in a position to refit the stretcher to the frames and then the rear drag-box can be removed for replacement.
+Once this is complete it was in a position to be refitted to the frames and then the rear drag-box can be removed for replacement.

 In January 2012 the

-frame stretcher was temporally bolted back into the engine
+frame stretcher was temporally bolted back into the loco's

 party all the temporary bolts were fitted and it will stay like this